 What is a Contract for Deed?

-The Contract for Deed is a way to buy a house that doesn't involve a bank.
-Instead, the buyer moves in and pays the seller monthly payments.
-Once the house is paid off, the buyer gets the deed.
+A Contract for Deed is a way to buy a house that doesn't involve a bank.
+The seller finances the property for the buyer.
+The buyer moves in when the contract is signed.
+The buyer pays the seller monthly payments that go towards payment for the home.
+Once the house is paid off, the buyer gets the deed recorded in the buyer's name.

 This is commonly used by people who cannot get a mortgage from a bank.
-However, a Contract for Deed gives you fewer rights and protections than a mortgage loan, so you should be careful.
+This could be because of a credit issue, or a lack of down payment.
+However, a it gives you fewer rights and protections than a mortgage loan.
+So you should talk to a lawyer if you are considering this option.
+Use the Get Legal Help tool to find a lawyer.

 What is needed for a Contract for Deed?

-You must get a written contract that is signed and notoraized by both parties.
+You must get a written contract that is signed and notarized by both parties.
 The contract must clearly state the following information:

 - Buyer's name